anitab-org/mentorship-backend/docs/test-pr-guide.md

 10. If the testing is successful and no improvements needed then remove the label _Needs Testing_ and add _Ready to Merge_.

 <h2>Template to report PR testing results</h2>
-This template can be use to add a review comment to a PR after testing is done.
-It can used used irrespective of success or failure of testing.
+This template can be used to add a review comment to a PR after testing is done.
+It can be used irrespective of the success or failure of testing.

 The changes made in this PR was tested locally.
 Folowing are the results: